top of page

 1. Playing Games

 Scent-driven games such as "Find it" are a great and easy way to get your dog using their nose.
-All you need is a treat or a toy, whichever your dog prefers!
-Find a quiet area and ask your dog to sit while you throw the treat or toy into long grass.
-When you are ready, simply ask them to find it and send them to search!
-Then step back and watch them explore with their nose for a yummy or fun reward!
-To go one step further, ideally with treats, scatter a small handful instead of just one; this will encourage a longer search which your pooch will love!
+All you need is a treat or a toy, whichever your dog prefers, and to find a quiet area with minimal distractions.
+You do need to tap into some basic commands here - ask your dog to sit while you throw the treat or toy into long grass (It's okay if this takes practise!).
+When you are ready, give them a release command such as "Okay" and ask them to "Find it" with an excited tone and a hand gesture to the area it has been thrown.
+Then, step back and watch them explore with their nose for a yummy or fun reward!
+To go one step further, scatter a small handful of treats instead of just one - this will encourage a longer search which your pooch will love!

 ( Rocky the Labrador playing "Find it"...
 Look at that waggy tail! )